slawvs/FootballTeamChooser/README.md

 Project is in progress and will be developed.

 ## Contact
-Created by [slawvs@gmail.com] - feel free to contact me!
+Created by Sławomir Morawski - [slawvs@gmail.com] - feel free to contact me!